Osedea/angular-osd-resource/README.md

 ### Configuring Resources

 All of your resources can be generated from a single configuration file.
+This is done through the `ResourceConfigProvider`.
 Here's an example configuration:

 ```
 (function() {